 - If you want to be super organised, use a spreadsheet to record your food (and gear).
 This way you can weigh and add up the total weight and also how much energy you’ll get per day.

 - If you’re a big eater, try to find ways to cut down on weight in other areas of your pack so that you can take more food with you.

-- Pack some food that doesn’t have to be cooked in your stove breaks or you run out of fuel.
+- Include options that don’t have to be cooked, just in case your stove breaks or you run out of fuel.